pachyderm/pachyderm/doc/docs/1.13.x/reference/pachctl/pachctl_list_datum.md

-      --page int        Specify the page of results to send --pageSize int    Specify the number of results sent back in a single page --raw             Disable pretty printing; serialize data structures to an encoding such as json or yaml
+      --page int        Specify the page of results to send --pageSize int    Specify the number of results sent back in a single page --raw             Disable pretty printing; serialize data structures to an encoding such as json or yaml --status-only     Only retrieve status info for datums, improving performance
 ```

 ### Options inherited from parent commands